Jessecar96/SteamBot/README.md

 ## Info ##

 **SteamBot** is a bot written in C# for the purpose of interacting with Steam Chat and Steam Trade.
 As of right now, about 6 contributors have all added to the bot.
-The bot is publicly available, and is available under the LGPL license (we plan on moving towards the MIT license later on).
+The bot is publicly available, and is available under the MIT License.

 ## Configuration Instructions ##